genericworkflownodes/GenericKnimeNodes/README.md

 1. Run the preconfigured KNIME Instance
 1. Enjoy your new nodes!
-1. If you want to build an update site for your new nodes, you can do that by creating an update site project in Eclipse or use buckminster (TODO link to Thorstens blog post).
+1. If you want to build an update site for your new nodes, you can do that by creating an update site project in Eclipse or use buckminster as described [here](https://www.knime.com/blog/creating-knime-update-sites-with-buckminster).

 If you want to build your KNIME nodes from another directory just call: